 Go to Option Samurai and try it now for yourself

-Iron condors are a very popular strategy.
+Iron condors are an exceedingly popular strategy.
 It allows users to enjoy the time decay of the options (increases the probability of profit), while benefiting from a limited risk trade.

 In this example, we will use our Iron condor filter to check all possible combinations (hundreds of millions of option combinations) and find the best Iron Condors (IC) that fits our cretiria.